 Awhile back ago, I had heard about Periscope through Mario Ajero.
 He was going to use it for one of his kids piano concerts or something if I remember correctly.
 At that time, I downloaded the app but didn’t do more than that.

 Fast forward a little bit and after returning from the TpT conference in Vegas last month Periscope became a hot topic among the teachers.
 So I thought I would look a little more into it.
-I created an account for FPSResources (feel free to look me up and follow me) and then started following a few people.
+I created an account and then started following a few people.
 This last month I’ve been able to get a taste of what Periscope is all about from watching a bunch of them.
 I’ve watched anything from magic tricks, tours in London, a brief tour in a museum, teacher tips, product features, a panel presentation and even got to listen to a wonderful keynote address at a conference I never would have even gone to!

 What is Periscope?
 Periscope was purchased by Twitter last March from Kayvon Beykpour and Joseph Bernstein who developed it.
 Their tagline says “Explore the world in someone else’s eyes.”
 Periscope is a free live video streaming app (available in the iOS app store or Google Play store).